rod7760/rod7760/README.md

 ### What I'm currently working on
 * Finishing up my senior year!
 * Working a MSA Safety.
+* Looking for open source projects to contribute to.

 ### 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/riccardi-dalexis-255270186/)